S.A. chartered organizations, University recognized student & Greek groups, faculty,

 - Before the Add/Drop deadline, certain restrictions apply:

-- Student organizations may begin submitting reservations for the Spring 2018 semester on January 8, 2018.
+- Student organizations may begin submitting reservations for the Spring 2019 Semester in November (date TBA).

 - University Union classroom spaces may only be reserved for use after 4:30 p.m.
 Monday through Friday, to avoid academic scheduling conflicts until after the Add/Drop deadline.
 After the Add/Drop deadline, if a Union classroom space is available before 4:30 p.m., it can be requested.